thingylab/ZeroPlane/README.md

 An example python client implementation is provided.

-It is released under the MIT License.
+ZeroPlane is released under the MIT License.